 This is a real life, in the trenches, honest look at how we travel carry on only as a family of four.

 We traveled carry on only for our family of four for three months through Canada, Mexico, Belize, Colombia, Ecuador, including the Galapagos Islands and the USA.
-We managed this despite needing to carry extra blogging gear, including several cameras, tripods, and two laptops.
+We managed this despite needing to carry extra blogging gear, including several cameras, a camera bag, tripods, and two laptops.
 We also carried clothes for two climates: the hot 80 degrees or more of the Galapagos, and the cool early spring climate in Canada on our return.

 The truth is, we weren’t always light packers.
 In fact, we’ve even written about our luggage over packing woes before.